-Risk Evaluation and Management Lending To Related Parties and Large Exposure Loans
+Lending To Related Parties and Large Exposure Loans Report of Corporate Governance Committee (CGC)

 7.8.7.
 Fraud Committee

 The duties and responsibilities of the Fraud Committee are to determine appropriate sanction imposed upon Bank's employees who conducted or involved in fraud.
 In implementing its duties and responsibilities, the Fraud Committee is obligated to conduct their duties and responsibilities in accordance with Bank's Regulations and/or Labor Agreement and/or Code of Ethics and/or Bank Culture Values.
 In case of fraud, Fraud Committee is also obliged to review the working process and control immediately and to take preventive actions to avoid the fraud from recurring.